awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

       Class.forName("com.mysql.jdbc.Driver").newInstance();
          return DriverManager.getConnection(instance.url, "root","root1234");

-**Note**: If you do not modify the **ConnectionHelper** class, your Lambda function cannot interact with the RDS database.
+**Note**: If you do not modify the **ConnectionHelper** class, your Lambda function cannot interact with the Amazon RDS database.

 ### Create the database schema and table

-You can use MySQL Workbench to connect to the RDS MySQL instance and create a database schema and the **student** table.
+You can use MySQL Workbench to connect to the Amazon RDS MySQL instance and create a database schema and the **student** table.
 To connect to the database, open MySQL Workbench and connect to database.

 ![AWS Tracking Application](images/MySQL.png)